Jimmy Seed: Sheffield Wednesday

 Seed made his Wednesday debut on 27 August 1927, in the first match of the 1927–28 season against Everton.
 During the first part of the season Seed was asked to play in numerous different positions by manager Bob Brown as Wednesday struggled in the First Division.
 By March 1928 they had won only six matches out of 32, and were seven points adrift at the foot of the table.
 At that stage Seed was made team captain with existing skipper Fred Keen being dropped, Ellis Rimmer was bought from Tranmere Rovers and these changes triggered an amazing recovery.
 Wednesday picked up seventeen points from a possible twenty in the last ten matches and avoided relegation by a point.
 Ironically, Seed's former club Tottenham were relegated on the final day of the season.

 By his own admission, Seed did not play his best football of his career at Wednesday, but his experience and know-how as captain was the catalyst that drove a young and talented Wednesday side to two successive First Division championships in the following two seasons (1928–29 and 1929–30), making this the most successful period in the club's history.
 He played in Sheffield Wednesday's 2–1 defeat by Arsenal in the Charity Shield at Stamford Bridge in October 1930.
 Seed spent four seasons at Hillsborough, but by the 1930–31 season, aged 35, he was badly hampered by a knee injury and was often limping before the end of the games.
 He often played even though he was not fully fit, because of his talismanic influence on the team.
-After damaging the ligaments in his right knee in a match against Newcastle United at Christmas 1930 he realised his playing days were numbered, but he did not retire until the end of the 1931–32 season.
+After damaging the ligaments in his right knee in a match against Newcastle United during Christmas of 1930, he realised his playing days were numbered, but he did not retire until the end of the 1931–32 season.
 He then took up an offer from Arsenal manager Herbert Chapman to manage Clapton Orient (which Chapman intended to become Arsenal's nursery club).

 He played for the "Professionals" in the 1929 FA Charity Shield.

 Managerial career

 Clapton Orient

 Seed began his managerial career at Clapton Orient.
-He was tempted into the job by Arsenal manager Herbert Chapman, who told Seed that Arsenal had plans to buy Orient and turn them into their nursery club.
 Seed commenced the job at £12 a week but within a short time Arsenal were forced to abandon their plans after being told by the Football League that they were acting unlawfully.
 Without the financial backing of Arsenal, Orient had very little money and the team struggled.
 In Seed's first season as manager the team finished 16th, and then in the following 1932–33 campaign they avoided having to seek re-election on goal average.
 In May 1933 he accepted the offer of the manager's job at Charlton Athletic, despite Sheffield Wednesday trying to tempt Seed back to Hillsborough as a replacement for the manager Bob Brown.